CSharp-Pills-15mg/Disposable-Pattern/doc/09 - Derived Classes.md

 When our class is inherited, that inheritor may also need to manually release some memory and/or dispose some member.
 It cannot create a new `Dispose()` method, so we must provide a way to hook up to our disposable mechanism.

-But first, let's remember how the current implementation of the class look like.
+But first, let's remember how the current implementation of the class looks like.

 ## From the previous session